 Section 4: Parent Volunteer Committee / Duties & Responsibilities

 The parent volunteer committee is recommended, but not mandatory, and shall consist of a Parent Volunteer Director, a Historian, and a Webmaster.
 They shall be volunteers, are not elected, and do not vote.
-The members of the Parent Volunteer Committee must be at least 18 years of age, have a successful YTF background check, and carry volunteer insurance.
+The members of the Parent Volunteer Committee must be at least 18 years of age, have a successful SCTP background check, and carry volunteer insurance.

 4a.
 Duties of Parent Volunteer Director